akmnahid/laravel-local-env-support/README.md

 composer require akmnahid/laravel-local-env-support
 ```

-If the package is not yet available on Packagist, you can include it via a VCS repository in your `composer.json`:
+To install directly from VCS repository in your `composer.json`:

 ```json
 {